 Yet, they still keep chickens.
 So if chickens can withstand this type of harsh temperatures, then I think they can handle pretty much anything.

-But you need to understand the way a chicken’s body works.
+You need to understand the way a chicken’s body works.
 They have feathers that they can fluff up to hold heat close to their body.

 Then they have the ability to actually stop blood flow to their combs, waddles, and feet if needed to stay warm.